apache/sling-site/src/main/jbake/content/project-information.md

 To check out the Sling source code, see the instructions from  [Getting and building Sling](/documentation/development/getting-and-building-sling.html#getting-the-sling-source).

+For additional information see [Using Git with Sling](https://cwiki.apache.org/confluence/display/SLING/Using+Git+with+Sling).

 ### Web Access

 The source code can be accessed using either the GitHub or GitBox setup.